Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 	Locke: "Right."
 	(Leaves in the right direction)
 	Sabin: "...what do you see in that guy?"
+- Make Cyan join the party for Wrexsoul fight
 - Banon's death reference at the end of Thamasa events
 	Terra: Where's Banon?
 	Edgar: (head down) He... didn't make it out.